As Trump dives into racial politics, suburban women recoil | New Country 923

 “He’s not the most pleasant person.
 He can be very blunt and boorish,” Myers said as she prepared to go grocery shopping.
 “But I think this country needs someone who is more business-oriented.”

-Levy reported from Doylestown and Newtown, Pa.
-Associated Press writers David Eggert in Novi, Mich.; Hannah Fingerhut in Washington; and Nicholas Riccardi in Lone Tree and Castle Rock, Colo., contributed to this report.
+Levy reported from Doylestown and Newtown, Pennsylvania.
+Associated Press writers David Eggert in Novi, Michigan; Hannah Fingerhut in Washington; and Nicholas Riccardi in Lone Tree and Castle Rock, Colorado, contributed to this report.